dockpack/base_git/README.md

 [![Galaxy](https://img.shields.io/badge/galaxy-dockpack.base__git-blue.svg?style=flat)](https://galaxy.ansible.com/dockpack/base_git)[![Build Status](https://api.travis-ci.org/dockpack/base_git.svg)](https://travis-ci.org/dockpack/base_git)

-**base_git** is an ansible-role to install the Git version control client.
+**base_git** is an ansible-role to install the Git version control client using Satellite, Yum or APT.
-This role allows the use of git 2.18 on RHEL 6 instead of the legacy.
+This role allows the use of git 2.9.3 on RHEL 6 instead of the legacy 1.7.1 by means of subscribimng to the Software Collections.
+This is great for on-premise solutions.

 Requirements
 ------------